Vincit/multi-user-test-runner/_includes/latest/README.md

 1. Create a configured abstract class by extending `AbstractUserRoleIT` class and implement methods.
    This will be the base class for your tests.
 1. Configure the runner and set the default exception to expect on failure with the annotation `@MultiUserTestConfig`

+Write the tests:

 1. Create a test class which is extended from your configured class.
 1. Add `@TestUsers` annotation for your test class and define roles/users to use in the tests

-Write the tests:

 1. Write the test methods
 1. Add an assertion.
 For example, `authentication().expect(toFail(ifAnyOf("user:user")));` before the method under test to define which roles/users are expected to fail

-If a method fails when not expected the following error is shown:

 ## Assertion Error Messages

-If test method fails when not expected:
+If the method under test fails when not expected:

 ```
 java.lang.AssertionError: Not expected to fail with user role role:ROLE_ADMIN